MIRTK/DrawEM/README.md

 Draw-EM in both commercial and non-commercial applications, without restrictions on the licensing applied to the combined work.

-Draw-EM uses third-party software, namely the "ITK: The Insight Toolkit for Segmentation and Registration".
-ITK is distributed under the Apache License Version 2.
-Specifically, the N4 bias field correction by Tustison et al. is included (http://www.insight-journal.org/browse/publication/640).
-The covered file (N4) and license (LICENSE) can be found in ThirdParty/ITK.

 Citation and acknowledgements